syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-a-popup-annotation-to-an-existing-PDF-document).

 ## Flatten annotation

 Annotations can be flattened by removing the existing annotation and replacing it with graphics objects that would resemble the annotation and cannot be edited.